HRBP role in AI transformation: Why HRBPs must become design leaders

 Historically, that translated into advisory capability.
 AI changes the mandate.

-The question is no longer, “How do we staff this strategy?”
-It is, “How does this strategy change the work itself?”
+The question is no longer "How do we staff this strategy?"
+It is "How does this strategy change the work itself?"

-That requires task-level visibility, including:
+That requires task-level visibility:

 • Which tasks are predictable and automatable